PatrickKutch/dpdkcon/README.md

 These resulting containers are on dockerhub under patrickkutch

-I make these for my own purposes, maybe they will be useful to you too
+I make these for my own purposes, maybe they will be useful to you too.

+There is a easy wrapper to launch the container with all of the mappings needed for DPDK in dpdkcon script file